demisto/content/Packs/MobileIronUEM/Integrations/MobileIronCLOUD/README.md

 ### mobileiron-cloud-send-message
 ***
-This command is used to send an message to the device
+Sends a message to the device.

 #### Base Command